Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Yes

-The autofocus in video mode is mediocre overall.
+The autofocus in video mode is poor overall.
 There's a lot of hunting with faster or more erratic subjects, and its AF tracking isn't very reliable.
-It works well with simpler subjects, like those moving from front to back, or vice versa, at a moderate pace.
+It's a bit better with simpler subjects, like those moving from front to back at a moderate pace, but it's still not very quick to adjust.

 7.3